United States Department of Justice: History

-Following unsuccessful efforts in 1830 and 1846 to make attorney general a full-time job, in 1867, the U.S. House Committee on the Judiciary, led by Congressman William Lawrence, conducted an inquiry into the creation of a "law department" headed by the attorney general and also composed of the various department solicitors and United States attorneys.
+Following unsuccessful efforts in 1830 and 1846 to make attorney general a full-time job, in 1867, the United States House Committee on the Judiciary, led by Congressman William Lawrence, conducted an inquiry into the creation of a "law department" headed by the attorney general and also composed of the various department solicitors and United States attorneys.
 On February 19, 1868, Lawrence introduced a bill in Congress to create the Department of Justice.
 President Ulysses S. Grant signed the bill into law on June 22, 1870.

 The "Act to Establish the Department of Justice" drastically increased the attorney general's responsibilities to include the supervision of all United States attorneys, formerly under the Department of the Interior, the prosecution of all federal crimes, and the representation of the United States in all court actions, barring the use of private attorneys by the federal government.
 The law also created the office of Solicitor General to supervise and conduct government litigation in the Supreme Court of the United States.

 The organization of the department was a part of the general effort to control patronage, retrenchment in the workforce, and to improve the status of lawyers.

 Grant appointed Amos T. Akerman as attorney general and Benjamin H. Bristow as America's first solicitor general the same week that Congress created the Department of Justice.
 The Department's immediate function was to preserve civil rights.
 It set about fighting against domestic terrorist groups who had been using both violence and litigation to oppose the 13th, 14th, and 15th Amendments to the Constitution.